Eccentric Catastrophes & What To Do With Them: Eccentric Catastrophes

 and it's associated integrals,

-In the above expressions, we take $m>0$, and recall that $\ell = n (t-t_{p})$.
+In the above expressions, $\ell = n (t-t_{p})$ in the mean anomaly, and we take $m>0$.
 These integrals can be thought of as short-time Fourier transforms, where the time interval is given by a single orbital cycle, rather than all time.
 Such quantities appear frequently in the study of eccentric binaries within the PN formalism~\cite{Moreno-Garrido,Moore:2018kvz}, and are actually a limit of the more general Hansen coefficients~\cite{Hansen} which will be made clearer in Sec.~\ref{sec:hans}.
 Due to the complicated nature of the true anomaly $V(t)$, typically there are no closed-form expressions for these integrals except for some exceptional values of $m$.
 Thus, we must resort to approximate methods of solving the integral in Eq.~\eqref{eq:Em-int}.